9th EARSeL Forest Fire Special Interest Group Workshop on

 'Quantifying the environmental impact of forest fires'

 KEYNOTE SPEAKERS: We are delighted to announce that our Keynote Speakers for the workshop will be: Prof. Christ Justice (University of Maryland, USA), Dr. Luigi Boschetti (University of Idaho, US), Dr. Guido van der Werf (VU University Amsterdam, The Netherlands) and Dr. Gareth Robers (University of Southampton, UK).
-See link on left hand panel.
+THEIR ABSTRACTS CAN BE READ BY FOLLOWING THE LINK ON THE LEFT HAND PANEL.

-SPECIAL ISSUE IN REMOTE SENSING - OPEN ACCESS JOURNAL: We are especially delighted to announce that we have secured the opportunity to have a special issue on the topic of Quantifying the Environmental Impact of Forest Fires with Remote Sensing - Open Access Journal.
+SPECIAL ISSUE IN REMOTE SENSING - OPEN ACCESS JOURNAL (BREAKING NEWS - IMPACT FACTOR OF 2.101!): We are especially delighted to announce that we have secured the opportunity to have a special issue on the topic of Quantifying the Environmental Impact of Forest Fires with Remote Sensing - Open Access Journal.
+The journal was very recently awarded its first impact factor of 2.101, a great achievement for a new journal.
 The deadline for submission will be 31 December 2013.
 More details can be found here: Remote Sensing - Open Access Journal.

 As we attempt to model the Earth System it is important that the impact of forest fires on the Earth System is fully understood and quantified.
 These impacts can be on climate, the biosphere, ecosystem functioning, society and livelihood.
 Fire disturbance has been identified by climate modellers as an Essential Climate Variable.
 Forest disturbance and the associated carbon flux needs to be measured and reported under the United Nations REDD+ programme.
 Furthermore, we have been very good at understanding the short term impacts of fire on forests, but less good at understanding the response of vegetation under different fire frequency and severity scenarios.
 The workshop will draw out the state of the art research being undertaken to identify and quantify these impacts.